hlmason/musiclaps/README.md

 Micro Organization:

+As a general rule in this project, CSS/Sass variables contain dashes, Javascript/jQuery variables are in camel case, and PHP variables contain underscores.

 The "assets/stylesheets/_customized.bootstrap.min.scss" file is a customized Bootstrap 3.2.0 file which includes grid system, forms, glyphicons, navs, navbar, progress bars, component animations, dropdowns, and modals (http://getbootstrap.com/customize/).

 The "assets/javascripts/customized.bootstrap.min.js" file is a customized Bootstrap 3.2.0 file which includes dropdowns, modals, collapse, and transitions (Go to http://getbootstrap.com/customize/ and scroll down).